 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 It's difficult to beat Colgate University if you wish to study General Education.
-Graduates from the General Education major at Colgate University get 24.4% more than the standard college grad in this field.
+After graduating, Education students typically earn around $40,695 in the first five years of their career.
 Hamilton, New York promises a whimsical small-town atmosphere for college students to grow in.

 Any student pursuing a degree in General Education has to take a look at Bucknell University.
-Education graduates from Bucknell University get a earnings boost of approximately 18.1% over the typical income of general education majors.
+Students who graduate from this program report average early career earnings of education and mid-career earnings of $63,014.
 This is a wonderful option for students who favor the style of a simple college town.

 It's hard to find a better school than Catholic University of America if you want to study General Education.
 After graduating, Education students generally make around $34,906 in their early careers.
 The location in a big city is tremendous for scholars looking for enough prospects for networking, experience, and life.

 It's hard to beat Niagara University if you want to pursue General Education as a major.
-With 109 undergraduates, Education is one of most popular majors at Niagara University.
+At Niagara University, Education students have the benefit of a very focused curriculum.
 This school is located in the suburban region of Niagara University, New York, near to shops and other entertainment.

 Cabrini University is among your best bets if you want to study General Education.
 Soon after getting their bachelor's degree, Education students generally make an average of $33,806 in their early careers.
 Located in Radnor, Pennsylvania, Cabrini University affords a dependable, suburban experience for scholars.